ircv3/ircv3.github.io/_irc/index.md

 ## Capability Negotiation

-Capability negotiation is a vital part of IRCv3.
-Capabilities let us implement protocol changes in backwards-compatible ways, as well as convey various information on joining a server.
+Capabilities let us implement protocol changes in backwards-compatible ways.
+They also convey various information on joining a server.

-CAPs are the primary way that IRCv3 features are enabled.
-As such, most software implementing IRCv3 extensions will want to implement capability negotiation.
+Capability negotiation is a vital part of IRCv3, and lets clients request and enable the CAPs they support once they've joined a server.

 The [Capability Negotiation spec]({{site.baseurl}}/specs/extensions/capability-negotiation.html) conveys the basic listing and requesting of capabilities, and lays the framework which most IRCv3 specs use.
-It also goes over the `302` extensions, and [`cap-notify`]({{site.baseurl}}/specs/extensions/capability-negotiation.html#cap-notify) – a feature to make clients aware when capabilities are removed from and added to the server (for example, if the SASL authentication layer disconnects, the associated capability may be disabled for a time).
+It also goes over the `302` extensions, and [`cap-notify`]({{site.baseurl}}/specs/extensions/capability-negotiation.html#cap-notify) – a feature to let clients know when capabilities are added to or removed from to the server (for example, if the SASL authentication layer disconnects, the associated capability may be disabled for a time).